milesj/emojibase/README.md

 #### Unicode

-By default, regex patterns are generated into UCS-2 surrogate pairs.
+By default, regex patterns are generated as UCS-2 surrogate pairs.
 If desired, ES2015+ unicode aware regex patterns can be used, which can be found in the `regex/es` directory.

 ```javascript